“HER WORDS” – VIDEO RECORDED ORAL HISTORIES – PRESERVING OUR POLITICAL LEGACY This project is our main focus.

-- Following our Centennial we will begin video-recorded oral histories of female Constitutional Officers, female Congressional Members and U. S. Senators, California’s First Ladies and female Supreme Court Justices* determined by funds raised.
-And perhaps in the not to distant future we will be ready to prepare for an exhibit and videorecording of our first female Governor.
-(2018?)
+- Upon completion of the legislators, we will begin video-recording female Constitutional Officers, female Congressional Members and U. S. Senators, California’s First Ladies and female Supreme Court Justices (determined by funds raised).
+And perhaps in the not to distant future we will be ready to prepare for an exhibit and video-recording of our first female Governor.